SIGLA-GU/siglatools/docs/document_store_schema.md

 _Notes_

-`variable_id` is used to capture a many-to-one relationship with the Constitutional Rights variable.
+`variable` is used to capture a many-to-one relationship with the Constitutional Rights variable.

 ## Amendments